sweatersjpg/NENES/README.md

 # How to use NENES

-Now, Bare with me, I dont know how to make a real library (yet), but you can sort of use this like one.
+Now, Bare with me, I dont know how to make a real library (yet), but you can of use this like one.

 To use it, you need to download NENES.js, p5.js: https://github.com/processing/p5.js/releases/download/0.7.2/p5.min.js and gamepad.js: https://github.com/neogeek/gamepad.js